joeduffy/joeduffy.github.io/_posts/2016-04-10-performance-culture.md

 about performance later is the right call.
 Well, I'm sorry to tell you, sometimes it is.
 You've got to use your intuition and your gut, however, in my experience, we tend to undervalue performance considerably compared to features.

-I'd love to hear what you think.
 If you're a manager, your team will thank you for instilling a culture like this.
-If you're an engineer, I guarantee you'll spend far less time scrambling, more time being proactive, and more time having fun, in a team obsessed over customer performance, and practicing good performance culture.
+If you're an engineer, I guarantee you'll spend far less time scrambling, more time being proactive, and more time having fun, in a team obsessed over customer performance.
+I'd love to hear what you think and your own experiences establishing a performance culture.